Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \subsubsection{Identity and Single Sign-On}

 \textbf{JWT/JWS (OAuth~2.0 and OIDC).} JSON Web Tokens (JWT) are a compact JSON-based mechanism for conveying claims between parties, widely used for API authorization, mobile app sessions, and identity federation.
 They are typically signed with algorithms such as RS256 (RSA), PS256 (RSA-PSS), or ES256 (ECDSA), and may also be nested within OpenID Connect (OIDC) identity tokens \cite{rfc7515,rfc7518,oidf}.

-Because tokens are often bearer artifacts—any party in possession of a valid token is granted access—signature forgeries in a post-quantum setting would permit adversaries to mint arbitrary tokens.
-This in turn enables privilege escalation, access to protected APIs, and impersonation across federated services.
+The integrity and authenticity of JWTs depend on the security of the underlying asymmetric signature algorithms.
+As JWTs function as bearer tokens, compromise of the associated signing algorithm under a cryptographically relevant quantum attack could allow an adversary to recover or forge the Identity Provider (IdP) signing key, which is typically exposed via a JSON Web Key Set (JWKS).

+Such a compromise would permit the generation of forged tokens containing arbitrary claims or scopes, potentially enabling privilege escalation across services that trust the affected IdP.